Frequently Asked Questions About Waste Diversion

 In addition to State law, the Governor issued an executive order in 1991 (01.01.1991.20), that states, "To the greatest extent practicable, within State Agencies, photocopied and printed reproductions of original multi-page documents should be made utilizing both sides of a sheet of paper."

 Where can I get a recycling bin?

 Some counties or municipalities will provide a recycling bin to its citizens.
-Please check with your recycling coordinator for details where you live.
+Please check with your County Recycling Coordinator for details where you live.

 If your community does not supply a recycling bin to its residents then you can use other methods to take your recyclables to the curb or a recycling center.
 Cardboard boxes are a good carrier because then the box is recycled as well.
 Although recycling centers do not often recycle plastic grocery bags, they are still an acceptable method of transporting some recyclables.
 Recycling bins or bags may be purchased at many retail locations.
 Check to see that your recycling bin is made from recycled material, however, so that you can continue to "close the loop."

 If your community has curbside pickup then your community determines pick-up schedules.
 Please check with your recycling coordinator for the schedule.

 How can I recycle computers and other electronic equipment?

 There is a strong need for computer recycling these days due to the rapid obsolescence of computer systems.
 That leaves many computers being transported to the landfill.
 There are many reasons why that shouldn’t be done.
 For one, computer screens contain levels of lead and mercury, which may contaminate ground water.
 Computers are also recyclable and often reusable.
 Non-profit organizations exist which will recondition discarded computers and update them for schools or non-profit organizations.
 In 2006, MDE underwent an extensive educational outreach campaign to raise the public's awareness about the dangers of improper disposal of obsolete computers and electronics.
 Click here to view the eCycling TV commercial.